Out of pandemic crisis, what could a new New Deal look like?

 Not all of them worked.
 Some failed badly.
 But it was a try-anything moment by Franklin D. Roosevelt at a time of national despair.
 And it remade the role of the federal government in American life.

-And as the U.S. confronts its most profound financial crisis since the Depression, brought on by the most deadly pandemic in a century, there are early soundings of a larger question: What would a “new” New Deal look like?

-For the historian Doris Kearns Goodwin, whose latest book is “Leadership in Turbulent Times,” the very act of discussing such a possibility is productive in itself.
-“It at least allows you to think of something that could come out of this that could be positive."
+“It at least allows you to think of something that could come out of this that could be positive," says historian Doris Kearns Goodwin, whose latest book is “Leadership in Turbulent Times."

-The New Deal's legacy still provides support today.
+During the New Deal, Men were hired to plant trees in Oklahoma after the Dust Bowl and to build roads, bridges and schools.
+In most every state, you can still see murals or read local histories or walk into enduring projects like LaGuardia Airport and Dealey Plaza in Dallas.
+And the era's legacy continues to provide support today.
 Unemployment insurance.
 Retirement and disability income.
 Transparency in the stock markets.
-Infrastructure that ensures a steady flow of electricity and supply of water.

 Yet the coronavirus outbreak has also revealed how ill-equipped the government was to address the rapidly escalating fallout of 26 million job losses, overwhelmed hospitals and millions of shuttered businesses only weeks away from failure.